 Located just 30 minutes north of New York City, we are going to cover how to spend a spooktacular weekend in Sleepy Hollow, New York at Halloween time!
 Plus, we will include a few other incredible local gems around the Westchester County area on your exciting weekend getaway.

-For this weekend getaway, we recommend having a car to explore the area, so you’ll have more flexibility in visiting Sleepy Hollow and attractions in the nearby villages of Tarrytown, Croton-on-Hudson, Dobbs Ferry, Irvington, and Yonkers mentioned in this guide.
+For this weekend getaway, we recommend having a car to explore the area as there are some really cool towns in the Hudson Valley to check out, so you’ll have more flexibility in visiting Sleepy Hollow and attractions in the nearby villages of Tarrytown, Croton-on-Hudson, Dobbs Ferry, Irvington, and Yonkers mentioned in this guide.
 Plus, the fall foliage this time of year is stunning and taking a scenic drive is a part of the magic this time of year here.

 Disclaimer: This trip was in collaboration with Visit Westchester County, as always all opinions and experiences are our own!